steelkiwi/collection_in_kotlin/README.md

 You can now see in sober fact that Kotlin works with List Java and all Extension Functions are accessible as static methods.
 ## Let’s sum it up

-Kotlin turned out to be a rich language that can help us to write cleaner and safer code.
+Android programming language Kotlin turned out to be a rich language that can help us to write cleaner and safer code.
 And the great addition is that it is fully compatible with Java.
 Read more informative articles in our [blog](http://steelkiwi.com/blog/) and follow our feed.
 [SteelKiwi](http://steelkiwi.com/) team will try our best to surprise you!